Agoric/documentation/main/zoe/api/zoe-contract-facet.md

 invoked in the contract with a handle for the offer.
 The result of the `offerHook` will be returned as the "outcome" of making the offer via the invitation.

+The `inviteDesc` is a string used as a description of the invite, such as "bidderInvite" or "exerciseOption".
+It's mainly used to enable searching for and finding particular invites in a contract.

 The `customProperties` is an object whose properties contain information as defined by the smart contract, to include in the extent of the